demandre/articleApi/README.md

-# API Users
+# Article API

 ## Overview
-The API allows users to retrieve all of the users of the application in micro service through a REST architecture.
-This API will be mainly used for registed Accounts.
+The API allows users to retrieve all of the article of the application in micro service through a REST architecture.

-It will also create own users to recover data to the platform but is in no way related to the users collected via the crawling of profiles on Social Networks.

-### [POST] Create user
+### [POST] Create article
-Allows the creation of a single user.
+Allows the creation of a single article.

 |                            |                  |
 |----------------------------|------------------|